 Pay and remuneration of key management personnel is decided by a variety of contributory factors, such as the Academy group size, ISR, the pay scales for each role and the level of experience of each staff member.
 In addition, pay levels may be affected by nationally agreed pay awards, the ability to recruit and retain in post, all of which are in accordance with the Trust's appointment and pay policies.
 At all times, equality across the Trust is considered.
+The executive pay scale is formally reviewed annually and benchmarked in line with the requirements of the Academies Trust Handbook.
+A specific Trust Board approved policy exists for the setting of executive pay and is reviewed annually.

-All amendments to key management's pay and remuneration is approved by the appropriate sub committee of the Trust Board (The Pay & Personnel Committee) and ratified by the Trust Board.
-The pay and remuneration of the CEO and COO is determined by the Trust Board in line with the Executive Pay Policy, following a full performance management review in the autumn term of each academic year.
+All amendments to key management's pay and remuneration is approved by the appropriate sub committee of the Trust Board (The Audit, Risk and Resources Committee) and ratified by the Trust Board.
+The pay and remuneration of the CEO and COO is determined by the sub committee in line with the Executive Pay Policy, following a full performance management review in the autumn term of each academic year.